Understanding Breast Cancer -- Diagnosis & Treatment

-A clinical -- or physical -- breast exam can complement mammography screening.
-Medical organizations don't agree on the recommendation for breast self-exams, which is an option for women starting in their 20s.
+A clinical -- or physical -- breast exam by your doctor complements mammography screening.
+Medical organizations don't agree on the recommendation to check your breasts yourself.
+Breast self-exams are an option for women starting in their 20s.
 Patients should discuss the benefits and limitations of breast self-exams with their doctors.

 If you decide to do breast self-exam, make sure to go over how to perform it with your health care provider.
 Premenstrual changes can cause temporary thickening that disappears after your period, so it may be better to check your breasts three to five days after your period ends.
 If a breast self-exam makes you anxious or you have questions about how to perform it, consult your health care provider.